FitriFuad/EV-Car-Ownership-Malaysia-2024/README.md

 2. Import into Excel Power Query for cleaning.

 ### ST Data
-1. Use `getData` functions with the web.
+1. Use webscarping function (Get Data > From Web) in Excel
-2. Copy tables into Power Query.
+2. Load html tables into Power Query.
 3. Clean the data.

 ## Data Analysis